-- Number of people served by each eligible component and demographic information. - Quarterly unduplicated bed nights of bridge housing and average length of stay. - Shelter/Interim housing - o Rental assistance - o Auxiliary funding for assisted living settings - Quarterly reporting of: - Number of individuals who received housing navigation services. - Estimated number of individuals who received outreach and engagement. - Number of individuals who have a CARE Act plan or are participating in the CARE program.
+- Number of people served by each eligible component and demographic information. - Quarterly unduplicated bed-nights of bridge housing and average length of stay. - Shelter/interim housing - Rental assistance - Auxiliary funding for assisted living settings - Quarterly reporting of: - Number of individuals who received housing navigation services. - Estimated number of individuals who received outreach and engagement. - Number of individuals who have a Community Assistance, Recovery, and Empowerment Act (CARE Act) plan or are participating in the CARE program.